Cells: The Building Blocks of Life

 Structure

-• This is enclosed by a nuclear envelope which is two membranes with nuclear pore complexes to regulate the traffic of molecules.
+• One of the most important part of a cell, this is enclosed by a nuclear envelope which is two membranes with nuclear pore complexes to regulate the traffic of molecules.

 • Comprises chromatin DNA assisted by histone proteins and coils during the cell division process into a chromosome.